pub struct VmSpace {

 Gets an mutable cursor in the virtual address range.

-, the cursor behaves like a lock guard,
+The same as Self::cursor, the cursor behaves like a lock guard,

 exclusively owning a sub-tree of the page table, preventing others